aliumujib/Nibo/README.md

         app:niboSV_searchCardElevation="2dp"
         app:niboSV_searchTextColor="#757575" />
 ```
-- In your fragment or activity, implement NiboAutocompleteSVProvider, and return a valid GoogleAPIClient object and an instance of NiboPlacesAutoCompleteSearchView.SearchListener (see example app for better explanation)
+- In your fragment or activity, implement ```NiboAutocompleteSVProvider```, and return a valid GoogleAPIClient object and an instance of NiboPlacesAutoCompleteSearchView.SearchListener (see example app for better explanation)

 - Call setmProvider(this) on your seachview.